 Though the majority of your blog’s authority will come from shrewd topic choices, there are a few key details you can add to demonstrate your trustworthiness to the reader.
 This is especially important for blogs publishing on “Your Money, Your Life” SEO topics, which Google’s algorithm holds to a higher standard of accountability.

-Annuity.org incorporates some simple verification factors that increase their posts’ trustworthiness exponentially, which is essential since their content addresses investment and retirement planning topics.
+Annuity.org’s blog incorporates some simple trust signals that increase their posts’ credibility exponentially, which is essential since their content addresses investment and retirement planning topics.

 First, each blog post includes an author bio.
 Though this may not seem like much, many business blogs forgo this step and attribute posts to a wider “team” or brand entity.
 Attaching a real person’s name to each post reassures readers of the brand’s accountability.

-Ideally, you want your blog to be set up so intuitively that everything the reader wants to find is already right in front of them.
-But the reality is that you can’t anticipate your users’ every need, which is why you should incorporate flexible navigation functionality.
+Ideally, you want your blog to be set up so intuitively that everything the reader might want is right in front of them.
+But the reality is you can’t anticipate your users’ every need or query.
+That’s why you should incorporate flexible navigation functionality into your blog’s design.

-Take for example the insurance company Lemonade, whose blog is well-organized and easy to navigate but also includes a prominently-placed search bar to allow users to find what they need.
+A great example is the insurance company Lemonade, whose blog is well-organized and easy to navigate through categories and also includes a prominently placed search bar to allow users to find exactly what they need.

 Many sites utilize a Google Sitelinks search box, which looks like a search bar but actually returns Google site search results.
 Since search results are returned in the format of a standard Google SERP, the effect is jarring and diminishes the user experience.